jdial8/dataviz/README.md

 ### Jasmin Dial
 Data Visualization for Policy Analysis

-Exploratory data task using traffic fatality data
+Exploratory data task using traffic fatality data from 2014 and 2015